 A wintry animal story for readers aged 9+ that will warm your heart and take you on an adventure you will never forget.
 From the bestselling author of A DOG CALLED HOMELESS.
-This is the perfect Christmas gift for fans of Michael Morpurgo, Lauren St John and Sara Pennypacker's PAX.
+This is the perfect story for fans of Michael Morpurgo, Lauren St John and Sara Pennypacker's PAX.

 It’s the Christmas holidays and Thea is looking forward to spending them with her father.
 She can tell him all about her plans to become a writer, and maybe he’ll buy her the typewriter she’s been dreaming of.